-I am an Assistant Professor of English at Georgetown University.
-This website contains links to my published writings and course materials, as well as information about ongoing collaborative projects and works-in-progress.
+I am an Associate Professor of English and a Core Faculty member of American Studies and Film and Media Studies at Georgetown University.
+I am also a 2017-2018 National Endowment for the Humanities Public Scholar.
+This website contains links to my published writings and course materials, as well as information about collaborative projects and works-in-progress.

 My academic work focuses on the texts and technologies that have shaped American cultural history since the mid-nineteenth century.
 Building on my training in the field of American Studies, I have a wide range of research and teaching interests in critical race and ethnic studies, film and visual studies, sound studies, media theory, and the history of communications.

 In addition to publishing essays and articles for various academic journals, I am the author of Savage Preservation: The Ethnographic Origins of Modern Media Technology (University of Minnesota Press, 2014), which examines how efforts to preserve disappearing cultures influenced the development of audiovisual media.
 The book contains chapters on American anthropological attempts to salvage vanishing indigenous languages, on experiments with recording ancient songs and stories on the cylinder phonograph, and on the early histories of autochrome color photography and ethnographic cinema in the United States.
 Savage Preservation was named as a finalist for the American Studies Association’s Lora Romero First Book Publication Prize in 2015.